-On the other hand, the exhibit area displays a range of features, including the railroad, Civil War, transportation, Willmar 8, among other exhibits related to the County’s history.
-Here’s a brief overview of what you will find at Kandiyohi County Historical Society and Museum:
+On the other hand, the exhibit area displays a range of features, including the railroad, Civil War, transportation, and Willmar 8, among other exhibits related to the County’s history.
+Here’s a brief overview of what you will find at the Kandiyohi County Historical Society and Museum:

 - The Schoolhouse: People brought this building – originally constructed in 1880 – to the museum in 1971.
 It demonstrates what the one-room schoolhouses of the time looked like.

 - The Sperry House: It was built in 1893 by Jennie and Albert Sperry, the first settler, Civil war soldier, businessman, and farmer.
 This house provides a glimpse of the County’s life at the time.
 There are guided tours at the Sperry House on Saturdays from 10:00 a.m. to 2:00 p.m.